tidyverse/tidyverse.org/content/blog/ragnar-0-1-0/index.md

 ragnar is a tidy interface for building a RAG pipeline.
 Use it to:

 - *Ingest* documents from the web, PDFs, Word, or local Markdown.
-- *Chunk* and augment text with sensible defaults you can adjust.
+- *Chunk* and augment text context.
 - *Embed* chunks with commercial or open-source models.
 - *Store* embeddings in DuckDB for fast, local queries.
 - *Retrieve* relevant chunks using both vector and text search.